 They are relatively simple to build, and only get complicated when you need to start working around the pipework.
 I haven't come across a single plumber yet that has given any thought to the fact that the carpenter will be trying to shelve the cupboard at a later date so don't be surprised if the pipes are exactly where you don't want them!

-As you can see in the picture above left I've fixed three battens to the wall, the top shelf will be shorter so it's still easy to access.
+As you can see in the picture above, the first two are the full det hof the cupboard and left I have fixed three battens to the wall, the top shelf will be shorter so it's still easy to access.
 I've also used a bit of 75x25mm (3x1) timber for the middle of the bottom shelf that is 1000mm off the floor, I'm going to screw a hanging rail underneath for hanging and drying shirts or trousers etc.

-When fixing battens to walls it never hurts to use a bit of gripfill or no more nails if you've got some on the back to make sure they don't ever budge.
-If i'm fixing to masonry I'll use red rawl plugs and 50/60mm screws.
-If it's a studwork wall there's tips here about fixing to plasterboard and a list of suitable fixings.
+When fixing battens to walls it never hurts to use a bit of Gripfill if you've got some on the back to make sure they don't ever budge.
+If I'm fixing to masonry I'll use red Rawl-plugs and 50/60mm screws.
+If it's a stud-work wall there's tips here about fixing to plasterboard and a list of suitable fixings.

 For the other side, I had to do the wall battens in two bits to get past the pipework.
 Watch out for pipes and cables, there shouldn't be any sockets in an airing cupboard though.